ukhsa-collaboration/PneumoCaT/README.md

 **NOTE:** For people who are using the published dataset (ENA Project PRJEB14267) to validate the pipeline please download the fastq files under the Submitted Files (FTP) column.
 Apparently some post-submission processing occuring during ENA submission alters the files causing problems in subsequent analysis.

+Due to the update to new version of Samtools in this version compared to previous version please re-validate outputs as necessary for your quality systems.

 ## Table of content
 ---------------------------